JeremyTratch/cs30-Major-project/proposal.md

 # Project Description

 My project will be a clone of "The Worlds Hardest Game" on cool math games.
+Ive played this game as a kid and thought it would be cool if I re-make it with a little twist.

 ## Needs to have list
 -   Grid based map